Skip to main content

 tip

-In the fields Merge from and Merge into, you will initially only see active branches that have been marked as 'My branches', and their origin branch.
+In the fields Source branch and Target branch, you will initially only see active branches that have been marked as 'My branches', and their origin branch.
 This can make it easier to choose the correct branch to merge from and into.
 To merge from or into another branch, you can disable the prefilter My branches in the look-up popup.

 Pop-up for creating a merge session